 Mary Gyulay has been one of my life long friends.
-My Aunt Paula and her mother being the best of friends since they were teenagers.
+My Aunt Paula and her mother are the best of friends since they were teenagers.
 If you meet Mary’s mother, she’ll tell you how Mary’s brother, Leslie and I were in the ‘womb’ at the exact same time, and born just weeks apart from each other.
-And although I still find it hard to spell her name properly, she still decided to take a chance and let me share her story on yes supply (spell check this please).
+And although I still find it hard to spell her name properly.
+She still decided to take a chance and let me share her story on yes supply (spell check this please).

-It’s really hard when you grow up with someone, who seems perfectly healthy, but underneath it all they are battling a life-changing illness.
-When Mary Gyulay was 22 she finally went to the doctor after experiencing a long list of symptoms that she thought were perfectly normal and that everyone experienced from time-to-time.
+It’s really hard when you grow up with someone, who seems perfectly healthy, but underneath it all.
+They are battling a life-changing illness.
+When Mary Gyulay was 22 she finally went to the doctor after experiencing a long list of symptoms that she thought were perfectly normal.
+That everyone experienced from time-to-time.
 Extreme tiredness, and headaches, and lack of dexterity.
 Battling it all alone, she thought that everyone dealt with these things.
-Sure, we all say we’re tired from time to time, but we really don’t know the exhaustion that goes hand-in-hand with having an auto-immune disease.
+Sure, we all say we’re tired from time to time.
+But we really don’t know the exhaustion that goes hand-in-hand with having an auto-immune disease.

-When it came time to go back to school at Ryerson Univeristy where she is studying Radio and Television Arts, she again decided to share her story with others working through her passion, film, to raise awareness for MS. She and Melissa Scicluna, who would soon become executive-producer, wrote the story of a young girl, Violet, who is diagnosed with MS just before one of her biggest piano auditions of her life.
+When it came time to go back to school at Ryerson University where she is studying Radio and Television Arts, she again decided to share her story with others working through her passion, film, to raise awareness for MS. She and Melissa Scicluna, who would soon become executive-producer.
+And wrote the story of a young girl.
+Violet, who is diagnosed with MS just before one of the biggest piano auditions of her life.
 Talented classmates and friends of Mary banded together to create the Viable Production team which is setting out to create more than just a film, but a brand to bring to light the struggle and lives of those living with Multiple Sclerosis.

 We asked Mary to tell us her goals for the film: